EvanSays/espruino_quake/Rapid_Protoyping_Javascript_and_Hardware.md

 ### Blinky Time

 In my former career, I was a Lighting Designer.
-Let's just say, I have an affinity for all things that light up.
-In this case, im going to use WS2812b LEDS.
-These are sometimes branded as "Neopixels" or "5050".
+Let's just say; I have an affinity for all things that light up.
+In this case, I'm going to use WS2812b LEDs.
+They are branded as "Neopixels" or "5050".
 Still all the same.
-What makes them so cool is that we can control each pixel on the strip individually or all together using a data line, ground, and 5v.
+What makes them so cool is that we can control each pixel on the strip individually or all together use a data line, ground, and 5v.

-Espruino gives us a badass library to help us with the data flow to the LEDS, called [Neopixel](http://www.espruino.com/Reference#neopixel).
+Espruino gives us a badass library to help us with the data flow to the LEDs, called [Neopixel](http://www.espruino.com/Reference#neopixel).

-I set 12 total LEDs to a global var name rgb.
+I set 12 total LEDs to a global var name RGB.
 Note that although I have 12 LEDs, there are 12 x 3 addresses.
 Why tho?
-Thats because of RGB.
-Say I wanted only the red on the first led on.
+That's because of RGB.
+Say I wanted only the red on the first LED on.
 [255, 0, 0].
 Say I wanted Red on the first and Blue on the second LED.
 [255, 0, 0, 0, 0, 255].

 The line
 ```